A view of the monument at the spomenik complex at Gornji Jelovac, Croatia.

 Status and Condition:

-The condition of this spomenik is that of complete abandonment and degradation.
-All elements at this memorial site are in a state of disuse and neglect, while the grounds and landscape do not seem to be regularly maintained.
+The condition of this spomenik complex up until recently was that of complete abandonment and degradation.
+All elements at this memorial site were in a state of disuse and neglect, while the grounds and landscape did not seem to be regularly maintained.
 However, a significant amount of tree and brush overgrowth was removed and cleaned out around the monument in 2015 (which had grown higher than the monument itself), but it is not clear what group was responsible for this maintenance or if it was part of a regular vegetation removal effort.
 By 2018, the vegetation had returned (Photo 3).
-The concrete facade of the primary memorial sculpture is crumbling into pieces (especially at the higher tips), while the former visitor's center structure adjacent to the monument is completely destroyed and hollowed out.
-There are no directional or promotional signs which mark to direct visitors to this monument, while it does not appear that any members of the local community come to honor this site, as I found no honorific wreaths, flowers or candles left here.
-There is no indication that this site is either protected by any level of government or that any plans are underway with the intention of restoring or rehabilitating this complex.
+The concrete facade of the primary memorial sculpture is crumbling into pieces (especially at the higher tips and around the tripod base), while the former visitor's center structure adjacent to the monument is completely destroyed and hollowed out.
+There are no directional or promotional signs which mark to direct visitors to this monument, while it does not appear that any members of the local community come to honor this site, as honorific wreaths, flowers or candles qre rarely found here.

 Photo 3: Recent overgrowth at the site, 2018 [photo via Kathmandu & Beyond]